 However, once you get through that first week, it is not all easy sailing from there.
 You still have a tough road ahead of you if you are serious about quitting.

-You will likely be hungry and have specific food cravings, particularly for sweets.
+- You will likely be hungry and have specific food cravings, particularly for sweets.
 It is okay to give into those cravings a little.
 You want to fight the stress you will be feeling, and some sweet food can help with that.
+Since many smokers end up confusing hunger for the feeling of wanting to smoke, eating fruit and vegetables will kill the urge.
+It’s speculated that since the fiber in fruit and vegetables keep the stomach feeling full, the urge to smoke is reduced.

 The symptoms vary from person, and they depend on how long you were smoking for and how heavily you smoked.
 Basically, the more smoking you did before you quit, the harder it will be to quit, but once again, your personality and willpower play a big part in how well you will cope.